Benefits of Eating Fish and Seafood Based on Age

 Both farmed and wild-caught seafood are safe and healthy choices.

 Seafood has such a promising story from both a nutrition and sustainability standpoint.
-I loved this opportunity to talk with fellow dietitians about this often confusing topic and look forward to continuing the conversation.

 Nutrition Headline Knee-slappers